Standards-Based Report Card in Grades K-4

 The Standards-Based Report Card Format

-"New this year-Grading to QUARTERLY Expectation"
+"Grading to QUARTERLY Expectation"

 The K-4 report card is issued four times a year.
 Instead of letter grades, it uses four categories to show your child's progress toward meeting QUARTERLY standard expectations.
+The standards listed on the report card are end of year expectations, however each quarter, your child will be assessed on the skills within that standard that were taught that quarter.

 - 4: Exceeds Quarterly Expectations